Sadie Holloway, a proud cat parent, is a strong advocate for adopting pets from animal shelters and rescue organizations.

 Sife says that for many people their “pet represents something that can never be replaced.
 [The pet] becomes a symbolic link to the past, and a sense of one’s own continuity and personal history.
 The thought of getting another pet at this time feels like disloyalty.”

 But Sife also says that a new pet can “represent a healthy continuation of life.”
 It offers opportunities for meeting new people.
 Things like walking the dog, buying pet food, going to the vet or joining a pet club can provide social activities that help us feel connected to the world again.

 No heaven will not ever Heaven be.
-Unless my cats are there to welcome me.— Anonymous
+Unless my cats are there to welcome me.

-Test Your Readiness for Welcoming a New Pet into Your Life
+Assess Your Readiness for Welcoming a New Pet Into Your Life

 Make sure that you are ready to take on the responsibility of pet ownership again.

 - Visit an animal shelter.
 A visit to a shelter doesn’t have to mean that you will commit to adopting a pet yet.
 It’s OK to just look around and get a feel for animals.
 In fact, Sife recommends that we fight the urge to rescue a pet right away.
 He recommends that we write down our feelings after visiting a shelter.
 Being near animals in need can sometimes help us out of our own feelings of despair and sadness.
 Instead of adopting a pet right away, why not make a donation to the shelter in your pet’s name?
 Giving to others is a gentle and productive way to ease your pain.